wikimedia/operations-debs-varnish4/doc/sphinx/include/varnishhist_options.rst

 	Specify the varnishd working directory (also known as instance name) to get logs from.
 If -n is not specified, the host name is used.

--N <filename>

-	Specify the filename of a stale VSM instance.
-When using this option the abandonment checking is disabled.

 -p <period>

 	Specified the number of seconds between screen refreshes.
 Default is 1 second, and can be changed at runtime by pressing the [0-9] keys (powers of 2 in seconds or + and - (double/halve the speed).